ChongAih/project-data-engineer-tech-challenge/ReadMe.md

 * View can be created from different sources and SQL can be easily defined to process the data
 * Process execution plan is available which can be used to easily identify logic needs to be optimized

+Since the job is relatively simple and has no other dependencies, it is scheduled by a cronjob for an hourly basis

 ### 3.2.
 Command

 Go to project root folder first.